 Maïmouna Jallow (Kenya)

 Maïmouna Jallow is the co-founder and director of Nairobi-based arts and media company Positively African.
 She is a storyteller, editor, playwright and director of award-winning shows.
-In 2021, she released her debut film, Tales of the Accidental City, an experimental feature-length in which place on Zoom.
+Tales of the Accidental City, her debut experimental feature-length film that takes place on Zoom, was released in 2021.
 She edited the anthology Story Story, Story Come – 12 Re-Imagined Folktales from Africa and holds an MA in African Literature from SOAS.

 A’shua Imran (Singapore)